LeadSpend/api-v2/README.md

 --------------------

-Output files will adhere to the same format as used for input, except containing additional fields named result, correction, role and full (with values as described in *Section* B-8).
+Output files will adhere to the same format as used for input, except containing additional fields named result and correction (with values as described in *Section* B-8).

 Unlike the real-time API, if more than one correction is suggested by the service, only the most likely correction will be returned.
-This correction has been validated, and is gauranteed to be a "verified" or "unknown" result.
+This correction has been validated, and is guaranteed to be a "verified" or "unknown" result.

 To simplify parsing (*e.g.* for direct, MS-SQL bulk import ), *every* field will be quoted.